richardanaya/wambda/README.md

 * returns a handle that will be used when calling back extern int httpRequest(int request);

-// For receiving http
+// Called when HTTP request is complete
-// * the handle that was used when httpRequest was called void httpResponse(int requestID, int response){
+// * requestID - the ID that was returned when httpRequest was called
+// * response - a pointer in memory to json string of response void httpResponse(int requestID, int response){

 }